 |8.04 MM – 9.04 MM||786,800||14.4||8.04 MM|

 |9.04 MM – 10.04 MM||938,800||15.2||9.04 MM|

 |10.04 MM and up||1,082,800||16.0||10.04 MM|

 Here is an example of how much money would be owed on an estate totaling $6 million.
-First, subtract the exemption from the total amount of the estate to find the taxable estate.
-Next, using the chart, find the base taxes to be paid for a $2 million taxable estate.
+First, using the chart, find the base taxes to be paid for a $6 million taxable estate.
 Now, subtract the bottom threshold amount from the taxable estate.
 Multiply the calculated number by the marginal rate for that bracket (found using the chart).
-Finally, add the newly calculated number to the base taxes to be paid, and you will have your total estate tax burden.
-So, on a $6 million estate, an individual would pay $103,920 in Illinois estate taxes.
+Finally, add the newly calculated number to the base taxes to be paid less a universal adjustment of $60,000, and you will have your total estate tax burden.
+So, on a $6 million estate, an individual would pay $458,000 in Illinois estate taxes.

 Call a Libertyville Estate Planning Attorney Today

 If you need assistance planning an estate, call the attorneys at Johnston Tomei Lenczycki & Goldberg LLC in Libertyville.
 Our estate tax attorneys can help save your heirs money, while also streamlining the estate planning process.
 At Johnston Tomei Lenczycki & Goldberg LLC, we’ll discuss options to decrease your estate tax burden such as legal trusts and gifts to help establish what the best plan of action is for you and your family.
 Whatever your needs are, we will be sure to fulfill them.
 Don’t lose your hard-earned money, call the Libertyville estate attorneys at Johnston Tomei Lenczycki & Goldberg LLC today, or visit us at our Libertyville office, located at 350 N. Milwaukee Ave.